iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ## What should be implemented first: Approval Voting or Proportional Representation?

 It is easier to change the voting method at the constituency or municipality level than at the multi-constituency, state, or country level.
-Proportional Representation requires a nationwide change, while for single-winner Approval Voting, one constituency will suffice, paving the way for Proportional Representation.
+Proportional Representation requires a nationwide change, while for single-winner Approval Voting, one constituency or municipality election will suffice, paving the way for Proportional Representation.
 The tactical voting problem is also addressed through Approval Voting.
 Directly advocating for Proportional Representation can potentially delay the process.

 According to the theory of diffusion, the less familiar an innovation is, and the more inconvenient, uncomfortable, or expensive it is, the greater the resistance will typically be, and the less likely it will be to diffuse.
 Approval Voting is the simplest and least expensive to implement, with fewer roadblocks.